GcNoteX/train-map-maker/README.md

 1. Open the project in Godot.
 2. Open `TicketMapEditor.tscn`, or create a new scene using the same structure.
-3. Add city instances under the `Cities` node.
+3. Add city instances under the `Cities` Node2D.
-4. Add route instances under the `Routes` node.
+4. Add route instances under the `Routes` Node2D.
 5. Assign each route’s `from_city` and `to_city`.
 6. Adjust route points in the editor.
 7. Optionally run the `NameSyncer` tool button.
-8. Export the map to JSON from the editor tool button.
+8. Export the map to JSON from the editor tool button ("Export Map JSON") within TicketMapEditor.

 You can also create a completely new map by duplicating or recreating a `TicketMapEditor` scene and building a new level there.